mdabrowski1990/uds/docs/source/pages/user_guide/message.rst

 UDS Message
 -----------
-:class:`~uds.message.uds_message.UdsMessage` class is meant to provide containers for a new :ref:`diagnostic messages <knowledge-base-diagnostic-message>`.
+:class:`~uds.message.uds_message.UdsMessage` class is meant to provide containers for new :ref:`diagnostic messages <knowledge-base-diagnostic-message>`.
 These objects can be used for complex operations such as transmission or segmentation.